nyan222/roman_empire_zoomcamp/README.md

 ### Step 3: Configure permissions for GCP services (with service account and it's key)

-There is nice step-by-step instruction from Google, [how to create service account with console or CLI](https://cloud.google.com/iam/docs/service-accounts-create#iam-service-accounts-create-console)
+There is nice step-by-step instruction from Google, [how to create service account with console or CLI](https://cloud.google.com/iam/docs/service-accounts-create#iam-service-accounts-create-console).

-See also an article [Understanding Service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts)
+See also an article [Understanding Service accounts](https://cloud.google.com/iam/docs/understanding-service-accounts).

 The course shows, that we have to have these roles:

 ![sar](pics/sar.png)

-In console you schould add it by hands, following the instruction, but if you are ok with roles' names, you can use CLI
+In console you schould add it by hands, following the instruction, but if you are ok with roles' names, you can use CLI.

 From your local machine, run the following command.